Updated April 2019

 Weston has a devoted local following, about 60-70 percent of her business, thanks to an innovative program offering discounts for regular massage and facials to area residents.

-Serving a growing number of bridal parties thanks to the area’s growing wedding industry, Rebecca renovated and built an addition to accommodate two new hair and two nail stations to meet the growing demand from bridal parties.
+Serving a growing number of bridal parties thanks to the area’s growing wedding industry, Rebecca renovated and built an addition to accommodate two new hair and two new nail stations in order to meet the growing demand from bridal parties.
+She also hired three more people to service all these clients.

 She credits a lot of her success to other people, from the loans to the business classes and her team.

-“I have the best staff; they truly are amazing!” said Weston.
+“I have the best staff; they truly are amazing!” she says.
 “We all genuinely care for people, and that is felt by each person who comes through our door.”

 Written by Cassandra Stern, a freelance writer from Albany, CA.